contentful/the-example-app.csharp/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Deploy to Azure
-You can also deploy this app to Azure
+You can also deploy this app to Azure:

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)